Modura

 The style was achieved from photos of urban scenes and trendy young professionals.
 I was inspired by the blueish grey of skyscrapers and the orange in the brick buildings.
 BLUE conveys confidence and success, while ORANGE signifies friendliness and affordability.
 Also, BLUE and ORANGE are complementary colors.

-32 high-fidelity designs were created, including two navigation patterns (a tab bar and a hamburger menu) that could be used for A/B testing in further design stages.
+32 high-fidelity designs were created, including two navigation patterns (a bottom tab bar and a hamburger menu) that could be used for A/B testing in further design stages.
+For the bottom tab bar navigation, I tested a simple, white background and a version with a black background to provide a more contrasting look.

 I validated my prototype with three users.
 Each user was given a subset of the prototype dedicated to the category, product, and product detail views.
 My goal was for the users to understand that there are more products within categories and that each product has a dedicated page.